Johns Lyng Group (ASX:JLG): Is it a ‘buy the dip’ opportunity? And should you invest in it?

 Short-term weakness in the share price

-The past couple of years have not been easy, however.
-Its shares are down 30% from all time highs reached in early 2022, following a rough summer of floods.
+The past few years have not been easy, however, particularly the last 6 months.
+Its shares are down over 50% from all time highs reached in early 2022, following a rough summer of floods in 2021-22.
 It is easy to blame the market conditions at the time, in the immediate aftermath of Russia’s invasion of Ukraine, but a lot harder to pinpoint to specific company factors.
 It is not as though the company was seeing revenues decline, nor seeing substantial cost inflation that was eating into its margins.
 Granted many of its sector peers were, including some companies that were listed.

 A balanced risk-reward play